openshift/os/README-development.md

 - Move into the cloned repo
 - Build packages from source repos: `make rdgo`
 - Make the ostree: ``make rpmostree-compose``
+    - Note that this will copy any missing RPM-GPG keys from this repo to your environment's `/etc/pki/rpm-gpg/`.
 - Make the qcow2: `make os-image`
     - Requires virtualization.
 For simplicity, it's easier to run this outside a container rather than inside.